wso2/choreo-samples/gdrive-files-to-microsoft-onedrive-files/readme.md

-Use template (Sync Google Drive files to Microsoft OneDrive) to sync Google Drive files to Microsoft OneDrive.
+# Sync Google Drive files to Microsoft OneDrive
 ## Use case
-Using this template, you can sync files in a given Google Drive folder to a given Microsoft OneDrive folder.
+Using this sample, you can sync files in a given Google Drive folder to a given Microsoft OneDrive folder.

 ## Prerequisites
-* Pull the template from central
-`bal new -t choreo/gdrive_files_to_microsoft_onedrive_files <newProjectName>`
 * Google account
 * Microsoft OneDrive account